BradleyCulley/bradleyculley.github.io/_posts/2023-broken-11-4-My-Side-of-the-Mountain.md

 winds were so strong I could not push against them, so I crawled under the ledge; for hours I wondered if I would be able to dig out when the storm blew on.
 Fortunately I only had to push through about a foot of snow.
-However, that taught me to stay home when the air said ‘snow.’
+However, that taught me to stay home when the air said 'snow.'
 Not that I was afraid of being caught far from home in a storm, for I could find food and shelter and make a fire anywhere, but I had become as attached to my hemlock house as a brooding bird to her nest.
 Caught out in the storms and